-Classic cars are sought by many for the rewarding feeling of owning something that is old and valuable.
-But assessing the value of a classic car is not always the easiest process.
+Classic cars are sought by many, but assessing their value is not always the easiest process.
 Since the world of classic cars is somewhat unpredictable, getting an exact value that will hold true for a long period of time is harder than it seems.
-But it is possible to get a rough idea of value based on some common factors and by following a few simple steps.
+But it is possible to get a rough idea of the value, based on some common factors and by following a few simple steps.

-Step 1: Consider the demand for the car.
-The principle here is pretty straightforward: the more people who want the car you have, the higher the price is going to be.
+Factor 1: Consider the demand for the car.
+The idea here is pretty straightforward: The more people who want the car you have, the higher the price is going to be.

-This means that a car wanted by many will go up in price simply because there are more people willing to fork over large amounts for that car.
+This means that a car wanted by many will go up in price, simply because there are more people willing to fork over large amounts of money for that car.
 Conversely, if your car is not a popular model or only moderately desired, the price will go down accordingly.

-Step 2: Think about the rarity of the car.
-Rarity goes hand in hand with demand since the cars with the greatest demand are often those that are the rarest.
+Factor 2: Think about the rarity of the car.
+Rarity goes hand in hand with demand; the cars with the greatest demand are often those that are the rarest.

 So if demand is not easily measured, rarity is much more likely to be an obvious indicator of the car’s value.
-If you are not sure about the rarity of your car, doing a little web research should reveal that to you.
+If you are not sure about the rarity of your car, do a little online research.

-Step 3: Determine your car’s condition.
-As with the other factors already mentioned, the condition of your vehicle plays a big role in its overall worth.
+Factor 3: Determine your car’s condition.
+As with the other factors already mentioned, the condition of your vehicle plays a big role in dictating its overall worth.

-You could have an extremely rare car, but if the paint is all chipped, the restoration work is shoddy at best, and the car overall just does not look good, you can expect the value to be seriously low when compared with the same car which has had lots of good quality restoration work performed.
+You could have an extremely rare car, but if the paint is all chipped, the restoration work is shoddy at best, and the car overall just does not look good, you can expect the value to be low when compared with an identical car that has had lots of good-quality restoration work performed.

 Step 1: Inspect your classic car objectively.
-Owners tend to build attachments to classic cars, but nostalgia and affection may make it difficult to assess a car’s objective condition.
+Owners tend to build attachments to classic cars, but nostalgia and affection may make it difficult to assess a car’s condition objectively.

-Place sentiments aside, and look over every inch of your classic car — both inside and outside.
-Make note of imperfections like dings, bits or rust, or tears in upholstery.
+Place sentiment aside and look over every inch of your classic car — both inside and outside.
+Make note of imperfections like dings, bits of rust, or tears in upholstery.
 If your classic car runs, take it a for a drive to get an idea of its working condition.

 Step 2: Gather your classic car’s identifying information.
-Before you refer to a car valuation guide, you must have an array of details about that car gathered.
+Before you refer to a car valuation guide, you must gather an array of details about that car.

-The built-in wizard leads visitors through multiple questions and menus to gather important details about your classic car.
+The built-in wizard leads you through multiple questions and menus to gather important details about your classic car.
 Once this process is complete, the guide displays four values for your classic car — its original retail price, low value, medium value, and high value.
-There are descriptors for each of these values, so choose the one which best fits your vehicle.
+There are descriptors for each of these values, so choose the one that best fits your vehicle.

 Step 4: Search for similar classic cars listings near you.
 To further refine the fair market value of your classic car, see what similar vehicles sell for in your area, if possible.